-- Poole Formation sales remained relatively flat, with fluctuations since 2010 and steady decline since 2014. - River Terrace aggregate has shown an increase in sales since 2009, with a slight decline from 2015 to 2017. - Table 2 shows a 10 year average of 1.48 mt per annum (mtpa) for land won sand and gravel (Poole Formation and River Terrace combined) and 0.22 mtpa for crushed rock. - In addition to the 10 year average, paragraph 064 of national Planning Policy Guidance advises Mineral Planning Authorities to 'look at average sales over the last three years in particular to identify the general trend of demand as part of the consideration of whether it might be appropriate to increase supply.'
-For the three years up to and including 2017, average sales of sand and gravel (Poole Formation and River Terrace combined) were 1.39 mtpa, which is slightly lower than the 10 year average.
-The 3 year average for crushed rock is 0.22 mtpa, the same as the 10 year average.
+- 3.2.
+Table 2 and Figure 2 indicate: - Sales of local land-won crushed rock remain generally flat, with a small decline in the past year - Poole Formation sales continue to decline - River Terrace aggregate has shown a general increase in sales since 2009, with a slight increase in the past year - Table 2 shows a 10 year average of 1.43 mt per annum (mtpa) for land won sand and gravel (Poole Formation and River Terrace combined) and 0.21 mtpa for local land-won crushed rock - In addition to the 10 year average, paragraph o64 of national Planning Policy Guidance advises Mineral Planning Authorities to 'look at average sales over the last three years in particular to identify the general trend of demand as part of the consideration of whether it might be appropriate to increase supply.'
+For the three years up to and including 2018, average sales of sand and gravel (Poole Formation and River Terrace combined) were 1.29 mtpa, lower than the 10 year average.
+This indicates the falling sales particularly over the past three years - The 3 year average for crushed rock is 0.21 mtpa, the same as the 10 year average